For God so loved the world, that He gave His only Son - John 3:16

 - Reflections on Generosity from across Essex and East London

 - Examples of Generosity in Essex and East London

 Generous Disciples is the Diocese of Chelmsford’s stewardship initiative that launced in Advent 2020.

 We used the time from Advent to Easter to reflect and equip ourselves as a diocesan family to put giving at the heart of our Christian discipleship for the future.
-Throughout 2021 and beyond, we will continue to support stewardship in our parishes, particularly through the work of our Mission and Stewardship Advisors.
+Throughout 2021 and beyond, we are continuing to support stewardship in our parishes.

 This web page will continually be updated as a hub for resources, guidelines, video reflections and information about Generous God, Generous Disciples.
 Our extensive range of stewardship and giving resources to support Generous Giving, Generous Disciples are available by clicking the button below.

 At the heart of this initiative are three key themes:

 We have organised online services and webinars, sharing reflections and producing resources to help us consider giving as part of our Christian discipleship.
 Giving in response to God’s gift of love to us.

 What does it mean to the Church of England in East London and Essex?

 We give as part of our Christian discipleship.
 We give to the Church, to charities, to people and organisations.
 We give our money, our time and our talents.
 We will celebrate the difference our giving makes across our diocese and beyond and we will reflect on how we can better build a sense of family and encourage mutual support?